MicrosoftDocs/azure-docs/articles/search/search-howto-indexing-azure-tables.md

 ## Define the data source

-A primary difference between a table indexer and other indexers is the data source assignment.
-The data source definition specifies "type": `"azuretable"`, a content path, and how to connect.
+The data source definition specifies the data source type, content path, and how to connect.

 1. [Create or update a data source](/rest/api/searchservice/create-data-source) to set its definition: